Cape Cod Senior Softball League (CCSSL) Board Policies

 The Following Policies Supersede Any Previous Policies and Procedures

 The Board of Directors meeting in quorum will designate the divisions for the League.
 Applications for the following season will be available after the conclusion of the current season.
-An early reduced fee rate of $100 will apply to all applications received by February 15th.
-Applications from returning players received after February 15th will be charged the full fee of $125.
-The reason for this difference is to encourage early applications to allow the Board of Directors time to assess the numbers of players at each age level in order to determine the number of teams in each division and allow time to process requests to play in a different division.
+An early reduced fee rate of $125 will apply to all applications received by February 1st.
+Applications from returning players received after February 1st will be charged the full fee of $150.
+The reason for this difference is to encourage early applications to allow the Board of Directors time to assess the numbers of players at each age & performance ratings to determine the number of teams in each division and allow time to process requests to play in a different division.
 New players to the league will be assessed the lower fee regardless of when they apply since recruiting efforts will be ongoing throughout the off-season.

 Player Assignments by Division Player Evaluation and Assignment Committees (PEAC):

 The Player Evaluation and Assignment Committee (PEAC) shall be an independent body of players who are officially recommended by the Division Presidents and approved by the Board.
 PEACs shall be exclusive of Managers, Division Presidents, Board members and the League Commissioner.
-The PEACs may utilize any information available to them or which they may request but will retain the final decision on player assignment to teams.
-The PEAC shall meet with managers after they have completed their rosters to determine any personal conflicts on teams.
-Any conflicts that are not resolved at that time shall be forwarded to the Commissioner for a final ruling.
+PEACs shall serve from the time right after teams are formed in a given season until the teams are formed the following season.
+PEACs should have one member from each team in the division.
+The PEACs may utilize any information available to them or which they may request but will retain the final decision on player assignments to teams.
+Each division will conduct a managers’ selection of players for their teams.
+The PEAC shall meet with managers after they have completed their rosters to determine any personal conflicts on teams or perceived imbalances in performance levels among the teams.
+Any conflicts that are not resolved at that time shall be forwarded to the Age Reassignment Committee (ARC) for a final ruling.
 The PEAC will also be responsible for any roster changes during the season.

-In accordance with the bylaws of the CCSSL, players are placed in Divisions based on age and ability.
-This allows players to play in either an older or younger division if they meet certain criteria.
+In accordance with the bylaws of the CCSSL, players are placed in divisions based on age and performance ratings.
+This allows players to be assigned to an older or younger division if they meet certain criteria.
 These criteria include but are not limited to:

-In the past, we have considered whether or not a player can only play morning or evening.
-This should continue unless that player poses a danger to himself/herself or others.
-However, these exceptions will be a one-year waiver and the player will be placed in the appropriate division for the subsequent year.
-The reason for the request will also be considered and needs to be verified.
+In the past, the CCSSL has considered whether a player can only play morning or evening, as requested on the player application.
+This will continue unless that player poses a danger to himself/herself or others.
+However, these exceptions to continue in a younger division that a player does not qualify to play in will be a one-year waiver and the player will be placed in the appropriate division for the subsequent year.
+The reason for the request will also be considered and is subject to verification.
+Player preference is not considered a valid reason for such a request

-A preliminary determination of whether or not a player can play in a different division can take place in the fall/winter once all of the evaluations have been completed.
+A preliminary determination of whether a player can play in a different division can take place in the fall/winter once all the evaluations have been completed.

-Although each division will have an approximate range of ages, established ability will be the primary factor in placing players.
+Although each division will have an approximate range of ages, established performance ratings will be the primary factor in placing players.
 The range of ages for each division will be based as follows:

 Cassidy Division - 50-59